RodZill4/material-maker/doc/_sources/node_simple_easysdf.rst.txt

-EasySDF node
+Easy SDF node
 ~~~~~~~~~~~~

-The **EasySDF** node outputs a custom 2D or 3D SDF shape that can be defined using a simple editor.
+The **Easy SDF** node outputs a custom 2D or 3D SDF shape that can be defined using a simple editor.

 Inputs
 ++++++

-The EasySDF node does not have any input.
+The Easy SDF node does not have any input.

 Outputs
 +++++++

-The EasySDF node generates a Signed Distance Function output for a 2D or 3D shape,
+The Easy SDF node generates a Signed Distance Function output for a 2D or 3D shape,
 as well as Albedo, Metallic, Roughness and Emission maps.

 Parameters
 ++++++++++

-The **EasySDF** node has no parameter by default.
+The **Easy SDF** node has no parameter by default.

 Node parameters can be defined in the editor.

 Editor
 ++++++

-Double-clicking an EasySDF node will show the SDF Builder window.
+Double-clicking an Easy SDF node will show the SDF Builder window.

 .. image:: images/node_easysdf_editor.png
 	:align: center